Rome Food Guide

 Avoid flavors featuring unnaturally with brightly colored (fluorescent green instead of naturally pale green-brownish pistachio, for example) and opt instead for those showcasing seasonal fruit.
 But at the end of the day, let the gelato speak for itself: A perfect gelato should be creamy but not too fatty, with no ice crystals and a clean taste that isn’t overpowered by milk or sugar.

-Anyway will be funny to taste more than a gelato in the city centre and feel the difference!
+Enjoy a nice walking around the city and discover with us the best ice-cream in Rome…will be funny to taste more than a gelato in the city centre and feel the difference!